PayFabric/APIs/PayFabric/Sections/Product.md

 Product
 =================

 The PayFabric Product APIs are used for managing products.
 Please note that all requests require API authentication, see our [guide](Authentication.md) on how to authenticate.
+Please refer the [Product Related Objects](/PayFabric/Sections/3.1JSONObjects.md#product) for details.

 Get products
 ------------